Jerry Weintraub: Philanthropy

 Weintraub led some very successful campaign fundraisers for the Republican Party and was good at fundraising.
 He was a major contributor to many charities, including the Los Angeles County Museum of Art, the Museum of Contemporary Art, the Music Center, the UCLA School of Dentistry and the Children's Museum of Los Angeles.
 In 1988, the American Friends of the Hebrew University gave Weintraub and his wife, Jane, the Scopus Award in gratitude for their support.
 He was also a major supporter of Chabad and was close with the Lubavitcher Rebbe.

 He also began doing charitable work to help stop the ongoing genocide taking place in Darfur in 2007.
-Weintraub, Matt Damon, George Clooney, Don Cheadle, and Brad Pitt cofounded the nonprofit organization, Not On Our Watch, dedicated to preventing mass killings in Darfur and other areas of the world.
+Weintraub, Matt Damon, George Clooney, Don Cheadle, David Pressman, and Brad Pitt cofounded the nonprofit organization, Not On Our Watch, dedicated to preventing mass killings in Darfur and other areas of the world.
 They raised $9.3 million to aid their relief efforts.